EssiLaajala/RRBS_workflow/README.md

 This repository is intended as:

-1. Documentation of the data preprocessing and analysis steps of these two manuscripts:
-Laajala et al. Permutation-based significance analysis reduces the type 1 error rate in bisulfite sequencing data analysis of human umbilical cord blood samples
-Laajala et al. Umbilical cord blood DNA methylation in children who later develop type 1 diabetes
+1. Documentation of the data preprocessing and analysis steps of these two manuscripts: (1) Laajala et al. Permutation-based significance analysis reduces the type 1 error rate in bisulfite sequencing data analysis of human umbilical cord blood samples and (2) Laajala et al. Umbilical cord blood DNA methylation in children who later develop type 1 diabetes

 2. A resource for other people who analyze bisulfite sequencing data and are fluent in R.